jeekim/EuropePMC-Identifier-Extractor/README.md

 A text-mining pipeline to extract identifiers such as European Research Council grant ids in free text.
 The pipeline mainly consists of two java programs.

  1. Dictionary-based tagger.
 Given a dictionary, the tagger identifies terms in the dictionary using a Java Finite Automata library.
  2. Validator.
-For each identified term, the validator removes errorneous terms using several mechanisms (contextual information, online validation, etc.).
+For each identified term, the validator removes an errorneous term using several mechanisms (contextual information, online validation, etc.).

 ### How to build?